Inheritance Entropy: A Model-Independent Method to Probe the Hereditary Structure of Cell Lineage Trees: Quantifying inheritance

 \subsection{Entropy}

 At variance with other measures of tree imbalance, such as the Colless index \cite{colless1982phylogenetics,fischer2023tree}, we do not consolidate the inactivity imbalance \eqref{dupina} into a sum over all nodes of the tree.
-This is a crucial point: when trying to characterise inheritance, a large inactivity imbalance at a few nodes is \emph{not} the same as a buildup of small inactivity imbalances scattered over many nodes; if there were no inheritance, but just a uniform non-hereditary probability of emergence of inactive cells, the tree would anyway show small random imbalances scattered all over the lineage.
-Instead, inheritance is signalled by an exceptional event, namely a large imbalance concentrated on one or a few nodes, revealing a difference between the two cells generated at that mitosis, which is passed on to their progenies (see Fig.~3).
-Therefore, we need a quantity able to reveal when there are atypically large values of the inactivity imbalance in the lineage, and when --- on the other hand --- the imbalances are all more or less the same, scattered across the tree.
+This is a crucial point: when trying to characterize inheritance, a large inactivity imbalance at a few nodes is \emph{not} the same as a buildup of small inactivity imbalances scattered over many nodes.

+Instead, inheritance is signalled by an exceptional event, namely a large imbalance concentrated on one or a few nodes, revealing a difference between the two cells generated at that mitosis, a difference that is passed on to their progenies (Fig.3, left).
+Therefore, we need a quantity able to reveal when there are atypically large values of the inactivity imbalance in the lineage, and when --- on the other hand --- small imbalances are scattered all over the tree.
 The most promising tool to do this is the Shannon entropy.
-We first define the {\it normalized} inactivity imbalance of mitosis $m$, \beq w_m = \frac{I_m}{\sum_n I_n} \ , \eeq where the sum is extended over all mitosis in the lineage.
-Then, using the weights $w_m$, we define the colony inheritance entropy as,
+From the imbalance, we first derive the normalized weight of mitosis $m$, \beq w_m = \frac{I_m}{\sum_n I_n} \ , \eeq where the sum is extended over all mitosis in the lineage.
+Then, using the weights $w_m$, we define the lineage entropy as,

-The entropy $S$ is high when the inactivity imbalances $I_m$ all have approximately the same value, forming a random pattern across the tree, so that we receive no particular information about the occurrence of an inherited change at any mitosis in the lineage; on the other hand, entropy is low when there are few large imbalances concentrated on a handful of mitosis, as in that case we have reliable information that an inherited change occurred at those mitosis (Fig.~3).
-In short --- and quite coarsely --- high entropy means inheritance is unlikely, while low entropy means strong evidence of inheritance.
+The entropy $S$ is high when the inactivity imbalances $I_m$ all have approximately the same value, forming a random pattern across the tree, so that we receive no particular information about the occurrence of an inherited change at any mitosis in the lineage; on the other hand, entropy is low when there are few large imbalances concentrated on a handful of mitosis, as in that case we have reliable information that an inherited change occurred at those mitosis (Fig.3, left).
+In short --- and very coarsely --- high entropy means that inheritance is unlikely, while low entropy means positive evidence of inheritance.
 As we shall see in the next Section, though,``high" and ``low" entropy will only be significant in a comparative way.